Barassi Line

 The Barassi Line, as proposed by Ian Turner in 1978.
 The line divides regions where Australian rules football (southwest) and rugby league (northeast) dominate.
 Solid dots mark cities with at least one top-level club defying the divide; hollow dots indicate former clubs.

-The Barassi Line is an imaginary line in Australia which approximately divides areas where Australian rules football is the most popular football code from those where rugby is more widely followed, particularly rugby league but also rugby union.
+The Barassi Line is an imaginary line in Australia which approximately divides areas where Australian rules football is the most popular football code (Australian Football League) from those where rugby is more widely followed, particularly rugby league (National Rugby League) but also rugby union.
 On either side of the line, crowd figures, media coverage, and participation rates tend to favour the locally dominant code.

 While the term was coined by historian Ian Turner in his 1978 Ron Barassi Memorial Lecture, the divide emerged much earlier, in the 1880s, and became firmly established by the early 20th century.
-Roughly speaking, the line follows Queensland's western border, drops southeast through western New South Wales, and ends at Cape Howe on the New South Wales–Victoria border.
-As a result, Queensland and New South Wales' eastern population centres fall on the rugby side, while Victoria, Tasmania, South Australia, Western Australia, the Northern Territory, and New South Wales' Riverina, Murray, and Far West regions fall on the Australian rules side.
+Roughly speaking, the line follows Queensland's western border, drops southeast through western New South Wales (NSW), and ends at Cape Howe on the New South Wales–Victoria border.
+As a result, Queensland and NSW's eastern population centres fall on the rugby side, while Victoria, Tasmania, South Australia, Western Australia, the Northern Territory, and New South Wales' Riverina, Murray, and Far West regions fall on the Australian rules side.
 The line also runs through the Australian Capital Territory, where Australian rules and rugby enjoy comparable levels of grassroots support, although only elite rugby competitions have established representative teams there.
 The line splits the population roughly in half, owing to the concentration of Australians on the east coast.